 Donald L. KorbOf Counsel

-In 2009, former Chief Counsel for the Internal Revenue Service, Donald L. Korb joined Sullivan & Cromwell as a partner and the head of the Firm’s Tax Controversy Practice.
-A practicing attorney for over 46 years, both in the public and private sectors, not only is Mr. Korb widely recognized as one of the country’s foremost tax lawyers, his reputation extends outside the U.S. as well – for example, in October 2012, Mr. Korb was spotlighted in the U.K. Tax Journal in its “One minute with . . .” column, one of the very few U.S. tax lawyers ever profiled in that U.K. publication.
+In 2009, former Chief Counsel for the Internal Revenue Service, Donald L. Korb joined Sullivan & Cromwell as a partner and at that time, also the head of the Firm’s Tax Controversy Practice.
+A practicing attorney for over 48 years, both in the public and private sectors, not only is Mr. Korb widely recognized as one of the country’s foremost tax lawyers, his reputation extends outside the U.S. as well – for example, in October 2012, Mr. Korb was spotlighted in the U.K. Tax Journal in its “One minute with . . .” column, one of the very few U.S. tax lawyers ever profiled in that U.K. publication.

 Importantly, Sullivan & Cromwell Tax Group’s efficacy in resolving administrative challenges with the IRS has been enhanced by the presence and perspectives of Mr. Korb.
 Through his experience and knowledge of the IRS, the Firm is able to provide the crucial “inner working” understanding that allows it to anticipate crucial decisions, craft the best possible arguments and negotiate the best outcomes for its clients.